Penthouse: House on the top of the world

 For this competition, architects and designers from all across the globe were invited to construct portable and disaster-prone shelters to be sited along the trekking trails of Himalayan ranges of Nepal.
 As a result, several designers came up with unique concepts to provide safe, comfortable and proper lodging solutions for active Himalayan mountaineers.

-However, only three winners were announced in the competition, due to their innovative shelter designs.
-Head over here to find out more about the three winning submissions: Penthouse: House on the top of the world (winner), Shelter bag (won second place) and Angled ellipse-shaped building (won third place).
+However, only three winners were announced in the competition for their innovative shelter designs.
+Over here we have more about the three winning submissions.
+Penthouse: House on the top of the world (winner), Shelter bag (won second place) and Angled ellipse-shaped building (won third place).

 # Penthouse: House on the top of the world

 This stunning penthouse design is for Himalayan ranges and has bagged the first prize in the architecture competition.
-Design team behind this amazing concept includes Davide Prioli, Dennj Avanzi and Andrea Mancini.
-Together the team has created a hut with colorful modular framework, which can easily adapt into different sites, altitudes and as per the occupants.
+The design team behind this amazing concept includes Davide Prioli, Dennj Avanzi and Andrea Mancini.
+Together the team has created a hut with a colorful modular framework, which can easily adapt to different sites, altitudes and as per the occupants.

 It consists of different prefabricated module types such as window module, toilet module, etc. Moreover, these modules can also be snapped together to form a continuous layout.
-This sustainable hut is also incorporated by solar panels and rain water harvesting system.
+This sustainable hut is also incorporated by solar panels and a rainwater harvesting system.

 # Shelter bag